 Our review leads us to recommend that each SO/AC/Subgroup consider adopting the following “best practices”, where applicable to their structure and purpose:

-Each SO/AC/Subgroup should review its procedures and charter at regular intervals and make changes to operational procedures and charter as indicated by the review.
+Each SO/AC/Subgroup should review its policies and procedures at regular intervals and make changes to operational procedures and charter as indicated by the review.

+Members of SO/AC/Subgroups should be involved in reviews of policies and procedures, and should approve any revisions.

+Internal reviews of AC/SO/Subgroup policies and procedures should not be prolonged for more than 1 year, and temporary measures should be considered if the review extends longer.

 Track 2.
 Evaluate the proposed “Mutual Accountability Roundtable” to assess its viability and, if viable, undertake the necessary actions to implement it.